Update 5: New Goal - $50,000/R1,000,000

 We forged relationships with wholesale fresh produce markets and transport companies to ensure good food is able to be sourced and delivered at the most competitive prices possible, negating markups and delivery inefficiencies.

-We partnered with Greenpop, a longstanding environmental NGO, who are advising on best practice.
+We partnered with Greenpop, a longstanding environmental NGO, who are advising on best practice and helping facilitate the distribution of the food for the cause.
 They're also providing support staff and transportation, and helping us facilitate the implementation of community food gardens if we exceed our initial fundraising goals.

 And finally we partnered with various CANs (Community Action Networks), in particular Muizenberg CAN.
 The CANs are 100% volunteer-run.
 There is a network of more than 70 of them operating in communities across the greater Cape Town area.
 This network, fueled by thousands of volunteers, is known as Cape Town Together.